Bossfire964/GoogleMeetRoomChecker/README.md

 # GoogleMeetRoomChecker
-This checks when google meets are available with a certain code
+This checks when google meets are available with a certain code.
+This may not work idk.